Only Wanting One Child? Your Feelings Are Valid

 The Sibling Question

-The most common source of guilt centers on the fear of depriving your child of a sibling.
+The most common source of guilt centers on fear of depriving your child of a sibling.
 The worry goes something like this: Without a brother or sister, will my child be lonely?
 Will they miss out on that special sibling bond?
 Will they struggle socially?

 These fears often reflect the parent's own experience more than any objective reality about their child's future.
 As one mother admitted, "It's just hard to imagine a situation and childhood as an only child when I had my brother growing up."